deoostfrees/Gibki/README.md

 ### Responsive Layouts

-The grid system uses container queries to create responsive layouts based on the container's (`.flex`) size rather than the viewport width.
+The grid system allows you to create responsive layouts by defining different column widths for each viewport.
+There are four breakpoints that determine the viewports:

 - &#x3E;= 500px: Small `sm`
 - &#x3E;= 700px: Medium `md`